Strangedip/DashLink/README.md

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### Usage

+1. **Register/Login**: Create an account or sign in with Google
+2. **Create Collections**: Organize your content by creating collections and sub-collections
+3. **Add Nodes**: Add nodes with custom fields to store your data
+4. **Search**: Use the search bar with toggle for global or collection-specific search
+5. **Navigate**: Click on collections to browse nested structures
+6. **Manage**: Edit or delete collections and nodes using the context menus

 ### Building for Production

 To build the project for production: